 You should be extremely cautious if an insurance adjuster offers to settle your claim for any given amount.
 If they are offering you a settlement, it is because they believe that you have a much more substantial claim than the amount being offered.

 Gill Law Group represents car accident injury victims in Orange County.
 Our Orange County car accident lawyers can help you maximize your recovery for injuries after a car accident.
-Contact Our Firm to schedule a free consultation.
+Contact Our Firm to schedule a complimentary consultation.